wodby/docker4wordpress/README.md

 ### Redis

-To spin up a container with Redis cache and use it as a default cache storage follow these steps:
+To spin up a container with Redis cache and use it as an object cache storage follow these steps:

-1.
+1. Download and install plugin <a href="https://wordpress.org/plugins/redis-cache/" target="_blank">Redis Object Cache</a>
 2. Add the following line to wp-config.php file:
 ```php
 define('WP_REDIS_HOST', 'redis');